sageteamorg/django-sage-painless/docs/usage.rst

       ...
     ]

-If you set cache support but you did not dockerize project add CACHES to your settings:
+If you set cache support add CACHES to your settings:

 .. code:: python